joannakarayianni/Computational_Linguistics_Team_Lab/README.md

 This project is of the course Computational Linguistics Team Laboratory for the MSc in Computational Linguistics at the University of Stuttgart.

-## Python version:-

-We require the python version to be 3.12.2 to be compatible with all the libraries.

 ## Create the virtual environment:-